jfrome1/NTW2029/src/content/docs/course-ntw2029/assignments/exercises/e09-p2-draft-conf-notes.md

 ---

-title: Exercise 5 - Paper 1 post-conference notes
+title: Exercise 9 - Paper 2 post-conference notes (draft conference)
-date: 2024-08-13
+date: 2024-10-12

 ---
 Please submit post-conference notes about the most important points you took from our conference and from my feedback on your draft.
 There is no word count requirement; I'll leave it up to you.

-Copy and paste these questions into the Exercise 5 text box on Canvas.
+Copy and paste these questions into the Exercise 9 text box on Canvas.
 Keep the questions and type your answers below each question:

 1. What were the two or three most important points of feedback on your draft?
 2. What other points of feedback were discussed?